Menstrual cramps: 7 tips to relieve pain

 • zinc

-Talk to your doctor to find out which supplements will help you cope better with your painful periods .
+Talk to your doctor to find out which supplements will help you cope better with painful periods.

-Stress plays an undeniable role in the increase of stomachaches during periods.
+Stress plays an undeniable role in the increase of stomachaches during menstruation.
 In fact, some studies show that people under stress are twice as likely to suffer from menstrual cramps.

-Several techniques can help you reduce your stress level and relax:
+Several techniques can help you reduce your stress levels and relax, including :

 • meditation